Kauffman Stadium: Buck O'Neil legacy seat

 Beginning with the 2007 season, the Royals had a red seat placed in the stadium amongst the all-blue seats behind home plate to honor Buck O'Neil.
 Every game, there will be a person who embodies the spirit of Buck O'Neil selected from community nominees to sit in that seat, formerly occupied by O'Neil.
 The seat is located behind home plate in what was Section 101, Row C, Seat 1, until 2008.
 Due to the stadium renovations and accompanying section renumbering in 2009, the seat number is now Section 127, Row C, Seat 9, and the seat bottom is now padded.
 O'Neil played for the Kansas City Monarchs of the Negro leagues from 1937 to 1955.

 Statues

 Four statues lay out in the outfield concourse behind the fountains.
 Three of the statues are located in right field (George Brett, Dick Howser and Frank White).
 The fourth is located in left field, and is the former Royals owner Ewing Kauffman and his wife Muriel.
+A statue of Buck O’Neil is also located on the grounds, depicting him as sitting on a bench in conversation.
+As of the 2026 season, it is located in the Royals Museum lobby.